Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Having a food database that you can trust is the difference between reaching your goals or not.

-Note: Many other nutrition apps that I’ve reviewed, like Lifesum and Avatar, also have verified food databases but none are as large as the MacroFactor, meaning they have fewer food options to choose from.
+Note: Many other nutrition apps that I’ve reviewed, like Lifesum and Avatar, also have verified food databases, but none are as large as the MacroFactor, meaning they have fewer food options to choose from.

 2. There Are Multiple Inputs For Logging Your Food

-The attention to detail with their food logger makes this app stand out because one of the biggest barriers for me and my clients with being consistent is that entering everything you eat into an app takes time.
-Having faster, more convenient methods to log food is greatly appreciated.
+The attention to detail in their food logger makes this app stand out.
+One of the most significant barriers to consistency for me and my clients is that entering everything you eat into an app takes time.

 3. It Has Three Different Coaching Styles To Choose From